fullcalendar/fullcalendar-docs/_docs-v5/daygrid-view/daygrid-view.md

 If you'd like a different interval of time, you can create a [custom view](custom-view-with-settings) with type `'dayGrid'`.

-There are numerous other options throughout the docs that affect the display of DayGrid view, such as the [locale-related options](localization) and [date/time display options](date-display).
+There are numerous other options throughout the docs that affect the display of DayGrid view, such as the [date/time display options](date-display) and [locale-related options](localization).